theOehrly/Fast-F1/docs/contributing/contributing.rst

 1. Announce the deprecation in the changelog :file:`docs/changelog.rst` (reference your pull request as well)
-2. If possible, issue a `DeprecationWarning` when the deprecated API is used, using the python `warnings` module.
+2. If possible, issue a warning when the deprecated API is used, using the python `warnings` module.
+The correct warning levels
+   are:
+    - `DeprecationWarning` for the first minor release where the deprecation is announced.
+These warnings are mostly not shown to end users by default (depending on how a function is called) but are shown to developers.
+    - `FutureWarning` starting from the second minor release where the deprecation is announced.
+These warnings are always shown to end users and developers.

 Expiring
 ~~~~~~~~